-Discussion The main objective of the current study was to examine the possible association between EPPV and poor MH outcomes, taking into account the potential effect of SE as a psychological factor as a mediator in addition to the moderating effect of socio-demographic factors, among a large sample of Palestinian adults in the West Bank and East Jerusalem.
+Discussion The main objective of this study was to investigate the possible association between EPPV and poor MH outcomes, while also examining the potential mediating effect of SE as a psychological factor.
+Additionally, the study aimed to assess the moderating effects of sociodemographic factors among a large sample of Palestinian adults in East Jerusalem and the West Bank.
 To the best of our knowledge, the current study is among the first to investigate the role of SE in mediating the association between EPPV and poor MH outcomes in adults.
 Furthermore, the study examined the moderating role of the level of education, housing quality, and family SES on this association.

-Consistent with evidence from previous research (Barber et al., 2016; Mesa-Vieira et al., 2022; Sousa, 2013; Stein et al., 2021; Veronese et al., 2021), the results of the current study indicate that EPPV is one of the significant risk factors which poses a considerable threat to the MH of individuals who are experiencing chronic exposure to violence in political conflict-affected settings.
-The results show that the more the Palestinian adult population was exposed to incidents of political violence during different periods in their life-cycle the more they experienced overall mental health problems (e.g., PTSS and PDIS).
-These findings, supporting our first hypothesis, suggest cumulative effects of EPPV on poor MH.
-The findings of the present study highlight the possibility that EPPV threats individuals’ MH outcomes not only when it is immediate but also when it has occurred in the past.
-Even with the passage of time EPPV may be a significant chronic threat to psychological problems (Miller & Rasmussen, 2010).
+Consistent with evidence from previous research (Barber et al., 2016; Mesa-Vieira et al., 2022; Sousa, 2013; Stein et al., 2021; Veronese et al., 2021), the results of the current study indicate that EPPV is a significant risk factor for the MH of individuals experiencing chronic exposure to violence in political conflict-affected settings.
+The results show that the more the Palestinian adult population was exposed to incidents of political violence during different periods in their lives, the more they experienced overall MH problems (e.g., PTSS and PDIS).
+These findings, supporting our first hypothesis, suggest that there are cumulative effects of EPPV on poor MH.
+The findings of the present study highlight the possibility that EPPV threatens individuals’ MH outcomes not only when it occurs but also when it has occurred in the past.
+EPPV may even be a significant chronic threat to psychological problems in the long term (Miller & Rasmussen, 2010).

-In addition to the direct association between EPPV and MH outcomes, the findings of current study show that SE has a role in significantly mediating the association between EPPV and poor MH outcomes.
-Drawing on the Stress and Coping Theory (Lazarus and Folkman, 1984) and the Social-Cognitive Theory of recovery from trauma (Bandura, 1997; Benight & Bandura, 2004) exposure to stressful and traumatic life events (e.g., EPPV) affects the individual’s SE negatively, specifically the perception of his or her ability to handle stressful situations.
-This situation may be accompanied by a feeling of powerlessness, which is associated with mental health problems (e.g., psychological distress and depression).
-Our findings suggest that fragile SE following exposure to traumatic events may be one of several possible factors constituting the process underlying the significant association between EPPV and poor MH outcomes among adult populations in political conflict-affected settings.
+In addition to the direct association between EPPV and MH outcomes, our findings indicate that SE has a role in significantly mediating the association between EPPV and poor MH outcomes.
+Drawing on the Stress and Coping Theory (Lazarus and Folkman, 1984) and the social-cognitive theory of recovery from trauma (Bandura, 1997; Benight & Bandura, 2004), exposure to stressful and traumatic life events (e.g., EPPV) adversely affects the individual’s SE, specifically the perception of their ability to handle stressful situations.
+This condition may be accompanied by a feeling of powerlessness associated with mental health problems (e.g., psychological distress and depression).
+Our findings suggest that fragile SE following exposure to traumatic events may be one of several factors contributing to the significant link between EPPV and poor MH outcomes among adult populations in political conflict-affected settings.

-Unlike the results of previous studies (Bdier et al., 2023; Marie & SaadAdeen, 2021), participants’ level of education, socioeconomic status, and housing quality do not moderate the association between EPPV and poor MH in this study.
-Based on previous studies we expected to find social stressors such as socioeconomic disadvantages, low levels of education, and poor living conditions would worsen MH outcomes in the context of EPPV (Ayazi et al., 2012; Miller & Rasmussen, 2009, 2010; Roberts et al., 2010).
+Based on previous studies, we had expected to find that social stressors such as socioeconomic disadvantages, low levels of education, and poor living conditions would worsen MH outcomes in the context of EPPV (Ayazi et al., 2012; Miller & Rasmussen, 2009, 2010; Roberts et al., 2010).
+However, in contrast to the results of previous studies (Bdier et al., 2023; Marie & SaadAdeen, 2021), participants’ level of education, socioeconomic status, and housing quality did not moderate the association between EPPV and poor MH in this study.

-One of the explanations of this finding might be related to the fact that the majority of the sample, and much of the population in the West Bank and East Jerusalem is characterized by socioeconomic disadvantage status and low education level, and therefore the differences related to these factors may be smaller than in previous studies.
-Further research is needed to better understand the role of socio-demographic factors on MH outcomes in the context of prolonged political violence and conflict.
+One of the explanations of this finding might be related to the fact that the majority of the sample, and much of the population in East Jerusalem and the West Bank, is characterized by socioeconomic disadvantage and low education level.
+For this reason, the differences related to these factors may be less significant than in previous studies.
+Further research is needed to better understand the contribution of sociodemographic factors to MH outcomes in the context of prolonged political violence and conflict.

 Strengths and limitations of the study